-There were a few opportunities identified in the gap analysis.
-A potential opportunity related to local government services is building inspections, which is a job category that local governments in Region Q often have difficulty filling when a vacancy arises.
+A potential opportunity related to local government services is building inspections, which is a job category that local governments in the region often have difficulty filling when a vacancy arises.
 An additional job opportunity in that category is a private sector building inspector.
 There is the potential opportunity for one of the community colleges to add an associate degree option for Building Inspection Technology.
 This may make the most sense at Pitt Community College, where there is already an established Building Construction Technology Department and an existing course on Building Codes.
 If a stand-alone associates degree in Building Inspections Technology is not feasible, it could be added as a concentration option to the current Building Construction Technology associate degree option.